Battle of Caloocan

-From 1896 to 1898, Filipino revolutionaries waged an armed revolution against Spanish colonial rule.
+From 1896 to 1898, Filipino revolutionaries led by the Katipunan waged the Philippine Revolution against Spanish colonial rule.
 Despite providing assistance to the revolutionaries, the United States decided to annex the Philippines in the 1898 Treaty of Paris.
-On February 4, American troops fired on a Filipino detachment, sparking a war between the U.S. and the Philippine Republic.
-In the following days, American commanders in the region made plans to attack Caloocan.
+On February 4, American troops fired on a Filipino detachment, sparking war between the U.S. and the newly-established Philippine Republic.
+Over the following days, American commanders in the region made plans to attack Caloocan.
 On February 10, American forces launched a three-hour bombardment of the settlement; immediately afterwards, a large U.S. force advanced towards Caloocan.
-Aided by a surprise attack, the American forces successfully stormed the city.
+Aided by a surprise attack, American troops successfully stormed the city.

 The capture of Caloocan placed sections of the Manila-Dagupan Railroad along with large amounts of rolling stock into the hands of U.S. forces.
-However, as the majority of Filipino forces were able to retreat intact and were soon able to regroup elsewhere, the battle did not have the decisive impact that American commanders had initially hoped for.
-On February 22, Filipino forces launched an attack on American positions on Manila, but were forced to withdraw after two days of fighting.
-Later, allegations that U.S. forces had summarily executed Filipino prisoners of war during the battle were investigated by a Senate Committee on the Philippines, which chose not to pursue the matter further.
+However, as the majority of Luna's troops were able to retreat intact and were soon able to regroup elsewhere, the battle did not have the decisive impact that American military commanders had initially hoped for.
+On February 22, Filipino forces launched an attack on American positions on Manila but withdrew after two days of fighting.
+Later, allegations that U.S. troops had committed atrocities such as summarily executing Filipino prisoners of war during the battle were investigated by a Senate Committee on the Philippines, which chose not to pursue the matter further.